samifruit514/go-consul-client/README.md

 # go-consul-client
+# THIS FORK DOES NOT WRAP VALUES WITH DOUBLE QUOTES
 A consul library that can load json into consul KV and read a consul KV namespace into a config cache.
 This repo provides both an application capable of importing JSON into consul key values as well as a library for using consul as a configuration store for golang applications.